momomo/momomo.com.platform.db.transactional.Hibernate/README.md

 <!----
 -->

-##### A library to execute database command in transactions without having to use annotations based on Hibernate libraries.
+##### A library to execute database commands in transactions without  having to use annotations based on Hibernate libraries.
 No Spring!

 ##### Dependencies
 * **[`momomo.com.platform.Core`](https://github.com/momomo/momomo.com.platform.Core)**